acc-wp/acc_user_importer/README.md

 - `do_action("acc_member_goodbye", $user->ID)`: Called whenever a user's membership lapsed.

+## Caveats
+- The log files accumulate forever, so take more and more memory over time.
+  For the moment it is good to manually delete old files once in a while.
+- It is possible for the 2M Changed Member API to return a number to indicate a member change, and then for the Member API to return nothing for that particular member.
+This may happen if the member is no longer member of ACC.
+Right now if this happens, the plugin is not wise enough to understand that something is missing in the response.
+  It processes all received responses, and therefore ignores the missing member.
+The result: nothing is updated in the DB for that user.
+  This is fine assuming the membership expired at the planned date.
+  However if the ACC decides to expire prematurely this member (expell, cancel, reimburse, etc), then on the local section web site the membership would still be valid until the last received expiry date.

 ## Road Map
 Here are some ideas that could be implemented, sorted by likelihood.